Celtic deities: Goddesses

 The horse, an instrument of Indo-European expansion, plays a part in all the mythologies of the various Celtic cultures.
 The cult of the Gaulish horse goddess Epona was widespread and as noted above, may have solar associations.
-Adopted by the Roman cavalry, worship of Epona spread throughout much of Europe, even to Rome.
+Adopted by the Roman cavalry, worship of Epona spread throughout much of Europe, even to the city of Rome itself.
 She seems to be the embodiment of "horse power" or horsemanship, which was likely perceived as a power vital for the success and protection of the tribe.
 She has insular analogues in the Welsh Rhiannon and in the Irish Édaín Echraidhe (echraidhe, "horse riding") and in Macha, who outran the fastest steeds.

 A number of pre-conquest Celtic coins show a female rider who may be Epona.

 The Irish horse goddess Macha, perhaps a threefold goddess, is associated with battle and sovereignty.
 Although a goddess in her own right, she is also considered to be part of Morrigan, the triple goddess of battle and slaughter.
 Other goddesses in their own right associated with the Morrígan were Badhbh Catha and Nemain.